 How do you stop the madness?

 I have two surefire methods of combating this.
-First, I have to validate my purchase with five good reasons.
+First, I have to validate my purchase with five good reasons for spending the money.
 Second, if it’s a potentially big purchase, I use the 30-day rule.
 If I still feel the same way after 30 days, I’ll purchase without any regret whatsoever.
 If 30 days is too long for you, try 48 hours instead.

 Get a Guardian Angel:

 For some, money can feel like it’s burning a hole in your pocket, and you spend it as fast as you earn it.
 You know who you are.

 You couldn’t save money if your life depended on it, and a typical budget won’t suffice.
 Enter the guardian angel.

 The guardian angel has to be someone you trust and like a lot because they will play a vital (and annoying) role in your financial rehabilitation.
 The ideal person is a significant other, a sibling, or your best friend.

 Every time you go shopping, you should take your guardian angel with you.
 Their job is to talk you down whenever you’re about to buy things you don’t need.
 Your guardian angel should already be privy to your savings goals and financial situation for the month, so it won’t be like they’re randomly telling you that you can’t afford something.
 Nobody likes that.